Pneumonia In Infants: Causes, Symptoms & Remedies

 Here are some tips to take care of your baby at home.:

 Try running a cool-mist humidifier if the baby has bacterial pneumonia.

 Ensure he gets plenty of rest.

-- Refrain from giving him any cough medicines; they do not help with pneumonia.
+Refrain from giving him any cough medicines without medical advice.

 How to Prevent Pneumonia

 The pneumococcal vaccine (PCV) is given to protect against pathogens that cause pneumonia, septicemia (blood poisoning) and meningitis.
-Several other vaccines are given for diseases such as diphtheria, Hib and whooping cough prevent pneumonia as well.
+Several other vaccines that are given for diseases such as diphtheria, Hib and whooping cough prevent pneumonia as well.

 Keep your hands clean when you handle the baby and if you have employed a nanny for the baby, make sure she practices good hygiene.
 Cover your mouth when you cough and wash your hands and the baby’s hands often to prevent germs.
-Regularly sanitize toys, feeding bottles, utensils, and other things that can accumulate germs.
+Regularly sanitise toys, feeding bottles, utensils, and other things that can accumulate germs.

 If you or your partner smoke, try to stop.
 If not, smoke outside the house staying far enough.
 Research shows that babies who are exposed to cigarette smoke fall sick more often and are more susceptible to illness such as asthma, colds, ear infections and pneumonia.